hedjour/med_to_csv/docs/config_file.rst

    .. important:: Either info_col or info_lab are required, if your data contains a mix
        of one-column files and labelled files you can mention both parameters

 #.
-For the first two types of parameters
+For the first two types of parameters:

    You need to indicate the information in this format: "Key : Value"

    * Keys are the column names that you want in the output file
    * Values are:

      * for infos_col: row number - 1 (Start index :0)
      * for infos_lab: letters used in medAssociate exercise
      * for infos_opt: (see next point)

 #.
 Options:

    * remove_zero_ending : True or False to keep or remove Zeros at the end of arrays
+   * filter : a string or regex present in the directories name to filter by.
    * cut : for cutting an output on a special character usually a dot into 2 columns.
 The value must be a list of list of 4 elements :

      * key to cut